dmyersturnbull/bioio/README.md

 # genome-sequence-io
-Read and write from various bioinformatics sequence formats, currently VCF, BED, GFF3 (and GTF, and GVF), FASTA, UCSC chain (genome alignment), and pre-MAKEPED (pedigree).
+Read and write from various bioinformatics sequence formats, currently VCF, BED, GFF3 (and GTF, and GVF), FASTA, UCSC chain (genome alignment), GenBank, and pre-MAKEPED (pedigree).
 This project has moderately high test coverage and is quite usable.
+The Genbank parsers are currently experimental.

 This repository is a fork of [PharmGKB/genome-sequence-io](https://github.com/PharmGKB/genome-sequence-io) that includes a VCF parser of the same spirit.
 Although integration tests pass, some parts of this API are untested.